anthonygharvey/100-days-of-code/r1-log.md

 The Ruby on Rails project was a lot of fun and I learned a lot!
 I deployed it to Heroku today and, after I make a few styling adjustments and add an about page, I plan to spread the word about the beta launch.
 The actual launch will be once I update it with JavaScript for my next projects!

 I love being able to take an idea and create something to share with the world!

+### R1D28 - 29 (Sun - Mon)
+My Ruby on Rails app is finally deployed on Heroku!!
+I worked through some bugs but it's finally up [https://shelter-gifts.herokuapp.com/](https://shelter-gifts.herokuapp.com/).
+It's an app that makes it easy to donate to homeless shelters.
+I wrote an artile on my website detailing how I came up with the idea and my approach to developing it [https://github.com/anthonygharvey/shelter-gifts](https://github.com/anthonygharvey/shelter-gifts).
+This was my 3rd project for Flatiron School and my first Ruby on Rails app.
+I had a lot of fun making it!